nvpro-samples/vk_lod_clusters/README.md

 > The processing of larger scenes can take a while, even on CPUs with many cores.
 Therefore the application will save
 > an uncompressed cache file of the results automatically.
 This file is a simple memory mappable binary file that can take a lot of space
 > and is placed next to the original file with a `.nvsngeo` file ending.
-> If disk space is a concern use `--autosavecache 0` to avoid the automatic storage.
+> If disk space is a concern use `--autosavecache 0` to avoid the automatic storage, however it is not recommended.
 >
 > With the `--processingonly 1` command-line option one can reduce peak memory consumption during processing of scenes with many geometries.
 > In this mode saving to the cache file is interleaved with the processing and resources are deallocated immediately once saved.